Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 - Personal issues that are not urgent: Being tired, or sleeping in
 - Last Minute Non-Urgent Events: Missing a meeting or deadline to attend a party at the last minute.

+The examples above provide a guideline as to what is acceptable or unacceptable.
+Ultimately excuses will be considered by the team on an ad-hoc basis so that the best solution can be agreed upon given the circumstances.

 ### In Case of Emergency